SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 ## Game Design Rationale

+The Malfunctioning AI also serves to make the commonly complained-about "validhunting AI" less effective, as the AI can no longer be automatically trusted.
+An AI accusing a player of a crime could be doing it to distract Security from the real threat -- themselves.

 Consider addressing:
 - How does the feature align with our [Core Design Principles](../space-station-14/core-design/design-principles.md) and game philosphy?